damianhakert/damianhakert.github.io/source/_posts/2016-03-29-feature-highlight-saml.md

 GitLab instance, allowing your users to access your GitLab instance without having to create a new account and set a password.

 Here is an example on how the SAML request and response work.
-In the example GitLab would be the "Service Provider":
+In this example GitLab would be the "Service Provider":

 ![SAML Workflow Example](/images/saml_workflow_vertical.gif)